-Cash is king: The best cash back credit cards for 2020
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 The Chase Freedom Flex earns 5% on travel booked through Chase Ultimate Rewards, 3% at drugstores and 3% at restaurants.
 And even if you’re not physically eating out at restaurants right now, you’ll still receive the increased cash back on takeout and eligible delivery orders.

-But in addition to those three fixed bonus categories, the card also offers a set of 5% bonus categories that rotate each quarter.
-For the current quarter that runs from October through December, those categories include Walmart and PayPal.
-Since you can use PayPal at many online retailers, this means you could earn as much as $75 in bonus cash this holiday season on many items you buy online.
+But in addition to those three fixed bonus categories, the card offers a set of 5% bonus categories that rotate each quarter.
+For the current quarter from January through March, the categories are wholesale clubs, internet, cable and phone services, and select streaming services, The rotating categories are capped at $1,500 in purchases per quarter, so you can earn as much as $75 in bonus cash.

 Aside from the bonus categories, this card also comes with many unique benefits that differ from most other Chase cards.
 One of our favorites is cell phone protection.
 As long as you use your Chase Freedom Flex to pay your monthly cell phone bill, you’ll be covered against theft or damage to your phone, up to $800 per claim and $1,000 per year, with a $50 deductible per claim and a maximum of two claims in a 12-month period.
 This is currently the only no-annual-fee Chase credit card that offers this highly sought-after benefit.

-One thing that could be better: While there’s no maximum on how much cash back you can earn in the three fixed bonus categories, the rotating 5% cash back categories have a cap of $1,500 in purchases — after that, you’ll only earn 1% cash back in those categories for the rest of the quarter.
+One thing that could be better: While there’s no maximum on how much cash back you can earn in the three fixed bonus categories, the rotating 5% cash back categories do have that $1,500 cap in purchases — after that, you’ll only earn 1% cash back in those categories for the rest of the quarter.
 And you’ll need to remember to activate the rotating categories each quarter in order to earn bonus cash back in them.

 Where it beats our benchmark card: Sign-up bonus, category bonuses and cell phone protection.